Cleaner boards, more followers, & more blog visitors.

-- Tailwind is another great addition, since I use Viraltag for my auto posting I only use Tailwind currently for joining and posting in “Tribes”.
-They are an extension of the Pinterest board concept so you and fellow bloggers will be reading and sharing each others posts.
+- Tailwind is a great service for any blogger.
+They offer free access to “Tribes” which are an extension of the Pinterest boards concept so you and like-minded bloggers will be reading and sharing each others posts.

-(Tribes are free so even if you schedule your posts somewhere else, it is totally worth finding some tribes to contribute to.
-Here is the link to my Tailwind Tribe BloggingWhirlwind)
+(Tribes are free so even if you schedule your posts somewhere else, it is totally worth finding some tribes to contribute to.)

 Don’t worry, you will figure out a posting groove with an auto posting service.
 Once you take the time to get it all set up, you can schedule your posts as far ahead as you want.

 I recommend one day each month to get on the and get your posts scheduled for the next full month.
 That way you spend a few hours on it ONCE a month and can spend all your other time doing more income producing activities.

 The only reason I don’t recommend doing more than a month in advance is because you really just don’t know what could change.
 If you have a shit ton of posts scheduled for the next 6 months and then decide to change service carriers or change affiliate programs, you will have to go back and delete ALL those posts you scheduled.